Ted DiBiase Jr.: Personal life

+DiBiase is a Christian evangelist and is a practicing motivational speaker.
+On August 3, 2019, he served as the commencement speaker during graduation ceremonies at his alma mater Mississippi College.

+Philanthropy

 In May 2012, DiBiase started his own non-profit organization, the Ted DiBiase Foundation.
 As part of the foundation, individuals with life-threatening illnesses or disabilities were offered the chance to meet DiBiase at WWE live events, and further programs for youth leadership and community causes are being developed.
 He also participates in programs as a leader for the Heart of David Ministry.

 When DiBiase left WWE, he took up an executive position with CollegeGarageSale.com, a college textbook e-commerce website.
 He is now the vice president of business development for One Life.
+In 2021 he, alongside Jared Ashley and David Kellerco founded a marketing and branding company called 16 Creative.